angrykoala/vue-workshop/README.md

 However, running this won't make a difference, the template is still a static HTML!.

-We can easily change this by using the handy template interpolation:
+We can easily change this by using [template interpolation](https://vuejs.org/v2/guide/syntax.html#Interpolations):

 ```html
 <template>